 The Semillon grapes are blended with Sauvignon Blanc to create white Bordeaux.
 Semillion wines on their own have soft, mildly dry characteristics.
 I personally serve these with slightly spicy foods.

 This is the most well-known grape from Germany, but it also thrives well in cool climates in the Eastern United States.
-Reisling wines can range from bone dry to intensely sweet and are characterized by a unique fruit/acid balance.
+Riesling wines can range from bone dry to intensely sweet and are characterized by a unique fruit/acid balance.
 Oak is rarely used in the preparation of this wine making it adaptable to many different types of food.
-Reislings also tend to have lower alcohol levels than many other wines.
+Rieslings also tend to have lower alcohol levels than many other wines.
 As a result, they blend well with hot, spicy foods that often require large gulps of wine!

 Pinot Grigio or Pinot Gris

 The famous Italian Pinots are always light and crispy with a hint of spritz and lemony, citrus flavors.
 Pinot Grigio grown in Alsace and America is often called Pinot Gris.
 Consider trying the Pinots from Oregon.
 They are delicious, light wines that are sometimes aged in oak making them an excellent Chardonnay substitute.

 Even novice wine enthusiasts will recognize the aroma and taste of this wine from the Alsace region of France.
 It is inherently sweet and infused with the tastes of vanilla, tropical fruits like lychees and mangoes.
 This is actually one of the best food wines because of its versatility: A superb match with all sorts of East-West foods, especially the bolder flavored ones.